robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 In some circumstances, for example when continuable failures are used, a test case can fail multiple times.
 In that case the final error message is got by combining the individual errors.
 Very long error messages are automatically cut from the middle to keep reports_ easier to read.
-Starting from Robot Framework 3.1 the default limit for the number of error lines is
+The default limit for the number of error lines is 40.
+Starting from Robot Framework 3.1 the limit can be configured with `--maxerrorlines` command line option.
+The minimum value for this option is 10.
+It is also possible to use value `NONE` to remove the number of error lines limit altogether.
-40. The limit can be changed with `--maxerrorlines` command line option starting from the minimum of 10.
-It is also possible to use value `NONE` to remove this upper limit altogether.
 Full error messages are always visible in log_ file as a message of the failed keyword.

 By default error messages are normal text, but they can `contain HTML formatting`__.
 This